preservim/vim-wordy/README.markdown

 ## Requirements

-May require a recent version of Vim.
+_wordy_ may require a recent version of Vim.

 ## Installation